divanoff/P7-NeighborhoodMap/README.md

 A live working version of this app is hosted on Netlify and can be found [here](https://p7-neighborhood-app.netlify.com/).
-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+The app is designed to determine your location based on your IP address.
+If Yelp returns insifficient or no results for that location, a default location and data set is used so the reviewer can test the app successfully.
+When you open the app you should see either your approximate location and craft beer locations near you, or the default location of Cape Cod, MA and a number of craft beer places in the area.

 API's used:
 - Google Maps API